-- 4.10.2.1 All salaries below the maximum for Tutor, Senior Tutor, English Language Teacher, Senior English Language Teacher, Lecturer and Practicing Veterinarian/Professional Clinician will be reviewed annually.
-Any increase arising from this review will take effect on the anniversary of the date of first appointment to the current position, or last salary increment. - 4.10.2.2 An employee may apply for acceleration up the relevant scale through the Academic Promotion process. - 4.10.2.3 Progressions shall be dependent on satisfactory performance, as assessed according to the criteria set out in the annual salary review form. - 4.10.2.4 For Senior Tutors progression over the bar will be on merit.
+4.10.2.1 All salaries below the maximum for Tutor, Senior Tutor, English Language Teacher, Senior English Language Teacher, Lecturer and Practicing Veterinarian/Professional Clinician will be reviewed annually.
+Any increase arising from this review will take effect on the anniversary of the date of first appointment to the current position, or last salary increment.

+- 4.10.2.2 An employee may apply for acceleration up the relevant scale through the Academic Promotion process. - 4.10.2.3 Progressions shall be dependent on satisfactory performance. - 4.10.2.4 For Senior Tutors and Senior English Language Teachers progression over the bar will be on merit.